LowTechCoder/rpi4-retroarch-guide/README.md

 After adding all your games, press the back button on your controller many times to get back to the top level of the Retroarch menu.

+You're getting ready to play some games.
+Just in case something goes wrong or crashes, lets make sure all of the settings we just applied got saved.

+Main Menu > Configuration File > Save Current Configuration

 ## Play some games!

 In the top level menu of Retroarch, go right until you see some console icons.
 Pick a game, click OK a couple more times to select the core, and play the game.